 Rainwater Harvesting (Rain Barrels)

 Receive up to $1 per gallon of barrel storage capacity for residential rainwater harvesting (rain barrel) rebate program, up to 400 gallons and $400 per property.
+Barrel capacity cannot be less than 45 gallons or greater than 200 gallons.

 Landscapes can soak up more than 50 percent of the water used at a typical San Diego home.
 Capturing rain from your roof is a quick way to conserve water and help prevent pollution by reducing the amount of runoff entering our storm drain system.
 Then, use your catch to help irrigate your landscape.